Many people ask us about planning a trip, so we put together this guide for visiting Grand Teton National Park.

 - Vacation Rentals – we LOVE having a kitchen to prepare our meals!

 Yellowstone & Grand Teton AUDIO TOUR

 “Download the app to your phone – no cell or wifi service needed.
 Based on your GPS location, the app takes you on a guided tour of the park and points out all the interesting features and stops.
 It’s like having a park ranger in the car with you.”

 Things to Know Before Visiting Grand Teton National Park

-The best time to plan a Grand Teton vacation is between Mid-May and late-September, when all of the park’s visitor centers, hiking trails, and roads are open and accessible to the public.
+The best time to plan a Grand Teton vacation is between mid-May and late-September – the fall colors are amazing!
+During this time all of the park’s visitor centers, hiking trails, and roads are open and accessible to the public.